 And the coronavirus pandemic has only made things worse.

 “Women, in particular, have had a lot of added challenges during the pandemic that have impacted their finances — navigating childcare, changing work environments and just the mental stress of a truly unprecedented time,” Klenotic said.
 “Three-quarters of those surveyed agreed that women have been disproportionately impacted by the pandemic, with 85% of BIPOC women in agreement.
 Our survey also found that nearly half — 48% — of women say that their work situation has been negatively impacted during COVID-19.”

 Millions of Americans lost their jobs during the pandemic, but women bore the brunt of these losses.
 Overall, women lost a net of 5.4 million jobs, which is about 1 million more than men.
-This was partly due to women leaving the workforce to take on child care duties with schools and day cares closed.
-A GOBankingRates analysis found that it could take women 18 to 24 more months than men to get back up to pre-pandemic employment.
+This was partly due to women leaving the workforce to take on childcare duties with schools and day cares closed.
+A GOBankingRates analysis from 2021 found that it could take women 18 to 24 more months than men to get back up to pre-pandemic employment.